- The initial cost for this certification is $177.00.

 Medical gas systems and equipment covered in the ASSE Series 6000 Standard include health care facilities within the scope of NFPA 99, Health Care Facilities Code.
 Medical gas piping systems include vacuum piping.

-- Candidates must have a minimum of two (2) years of documented practical experience and shall be employed by a governmental unit as a plumbing and/or mechanical inspector, or as an administrator of such inspectors; or be a person regularly involved in the design, inspection or verification of medical gas systems.
+- Candidate shall be employed by a governmental unit as a plumbing and/or mechanical inspector, or as an administrator of such inspector; or be a person regularly involved in the design, inspection, verification of medical gas systems or be a 6010 installer.
+Candidates shall have a minimum of two (2) years of documented practical experience or any combination of the above.

 - Candidate shall have completed a minimum 24-hour training course conducted by a Medical Gas Systems Instructor certified to ASSE Standard 6050